hanez/fun/README.md

 ## Characteristics

- * Static and optionally dynamic
+ * Dynamic and optionally statically typed
- * No pointers
  * Type safety (Not safe yet)
  * Written in C / Internally no_camel_case... ;)
  * Only a minimal function set is written in C; All other core libraries are implemented in Fun